daimresearch/sb-addon-permutation-table/README.md

   title:'Example/Foo',
   component: Foo,
   parameters: {
-    // This scope parameter can also be applied to individual stories
-    // but we don't recommend this causeof inconvenient
     permutation: {
-      scope: {
-        Foo
+    // This importPath parameter can also be applied to individual stories
+    // but we don't recommend this causeof inconvenien다 permutation :{
+      importPath : "import Foo from somewhere"
     }
     }
   }
 }